knative/docs/docs/help/contributor/creating-new-docs.md

 structure, or the necessary supporting information.
 The following examples show this principle in action:

-- The reader needs to perform a specific task: Tell them how to recognize when the task is necessary and provide the task itself as a list of numbered steps, don’t simply describe the task in general terms.
+- The reader needs to perform a specific task.
+Tell them how to recognize when the task is necessary, and provide the task itself as a list of numbered steps.
+  Don’t simply describe the task in general terms.

 - The reader must understand a concept before they can perform a task: Before the task, tell them about the prerequisite information and provide a link to